 Addiction therapy is a more in-depth process than addiction counselling in that it addresses the underlying causes that promote addictive behaviour.
 Addiction counselling is a short term intervention aimed at stabilization to reduce harm.
 Therapy takes longer because it focuses on personal growth and development.
 It takes courage, trust and time to challenge what may be difficult or painful to face, and it takes commitment and a willingness to change for growth to occur.

-Addictive behaviour is a maladaptive coping mechanism that needs to be replaced with a stronger core sense of self and a new, learned set of tools.
-Therapy can hep you stop reacting to life and learn to respond to it.
+Addictive behaviour is a maladaptive coping mechanism that needs to be replaced with a a new set of life skills based on a stronger core sense of self.
+Therapy can hep you stop reacting to life and start responding to it as you shift from surviving to thriving.

 The insanity of addiction is doing the same thing over and over, hoping for a different outcome.